descarteslabs/descarteslabs-python/README.md

     - `Discover().list_assets("asset/namespace/org:some_org", filters="type=blob,vector")`
     - `Discover().list_assets("asset/namespace/org:some_org", filters=AssetListFilter(type=[AssetType.BLOB, AssetType.VECTOR], name="file?name.*"))`

+### Metadata

+- `Metadata.products` and `Metadata.available_products` now properly implement paging so that by default, a DotList containing every matching product accessible to the user is returned.

+### Raster

+- If the user provides the `rasterio` package (which implies providing GDAL), then rasterio will be used to save any downloaded images as GeoTIFF, allowing for the use of compression.
+  Otherwise, by default the `tifffile` support will be used to generate the GeoTIFF files but compression is not supported in this mode.

 ### Tables

 - Fixed an issue that caused a user's schema to be overwritten if they didn't provide a primary key on table creation.
 - Now uses Discover backend filtering for `list_tables()` instead of filtering on the client to improve performance.
 - `list_tables()` now supports filtering tables by name
   - `Tables.list_tables(name="Test*.json")`

-## Scenes

-- Fixed an issue in `scenes.DLTile.from_shape` where there would be incomplete coverage of certain geometries.
-The function may now return more tiles than before.
+### Tasks

+- New Tasks images for this release bump the versions of several dependencies, please see the Tasks guide for detailed lists of dependencies.

+### Workbench

+- The new Workbench release bumps the versions of several dependencies.

+### Workflows

 - Added support for the new `all_touched` parameter to the different `GeoContext` types.
-Default behavior remains the same as always, but if you set `all_touched=True` this communicates to the raster service that you want the image(s) rastered using GDAL's `CUTLINE_ALL_TOUCHED` option which will change how source pixels are mapped to output pixels.
-This mode is only recommended when using an AOI which is smaller than the source imagery pixel resolution.

-## Workflows

-- Added support for the new `all_touched` parameter to the different `GeoContext` types.
-Se description above under `Scenes`.
+  See description above under `Scenes`.

-## General
+### General

+- The Places client has been deprecated, and use thereof will generate a deprecation warning.
+- The older Catalog V1 client has been deprecated, and use thereof will generate a deprecation warning.
+Please use the Catalog V2 client in its place.
+- Documentation has been updated to include the `AWS Enterprise Accelerator" release.
 - With Python 2 far in the rearview mirror, the depedencies on the `six` python package have been removed throughout the library, the distribution and all tasks images.

 ## [1.10.0] - 2022-01-18